Last updated on: April 12th, 2023

 Maternity Leave

-An employee is entitled to a period of 17 consecutive weeks as unpaid maternity leave.
-An employee is entitled to a leave of absence from work, without pay, if the employee has completed 12 months of continuous employment by the employer.
-The Employment Standard Act §§ 36-37.
+Employees are entitled to a period of 17 consecutive weeks or any shorter period the employee requests and the employer agrees to as unpaid maternity leave.
+An employee is entitled to maternity leave without pay if the employee has completed 12 months of continuous employment by the employer.

 Parental Leave